AppKaki/druid-lvgl/README.md

 TODO

-1. `Vec2` and screen coordinates changed to `u8` to conserve memory on embedded platforms
+1. `Vec2` and screen coordinates changed from `f64` to `u8` to conserve memory on embedded platforms

 1. druid Widgets rendered as LVGL widgets